sashafilippova/eviction_filings_scraper/README.md

 ## Data:
 Scraped data can be found [here](https://github.com/sashafilippova/eviction_filings_scraper/tree/main/eviction_filing_scraper/data).
 The data is "raw": it hasn't been cleaned.
 If the fields are `None`, the website didn't have any info.
 For example, defendants in most cases don't have an attorney, so the field was left empty.

+## Next Steps:
+- [ ] build a REST API to automate the scraper & provide access to the data
+- [ ] clean addresses and geocode them into longitude/latitude